coderefinery/cmake/_episodes/02-hello-world.md

 keypoints:
   - "We start by compiling in source directory,
   - "The object files can be built in a separate subdirectory."
-  - "Source can reside in a separate src directory"
   - "Make dependencies can be regenerated"
 ---